raziell74/skyrim-junk-it-ng/README.md

 ## Compatibility

 - This mod should be compatible with most other mods.
 - SKSE Plugin was built with CommonLibSSE NG and should work for all skyrim versions.

+## To Do

+- Create a JunkIt logo
+- Utilize JunkIt logo as a splash in the MCM
+- Add Bulk Sell
+- Disable Bulk Transfer if while pick pocketing
+- Possibly add a "Buy Back" hotkey for the "Barter" menu
+- Code Clean up and optimization refactor

 ## Credits